-- Stop smoking, and avoid secondhand smoke or environmental irritants.
+- If you smoke, consider quitting, and avoid secondhand smoke or environmental irritants.

-- Get vaccinations like the flu vaccine and the pneumonia vaccine.
+- Get vaccinations such as the flu vaccine and the pneumonia vaccine.
 This can help prevent lung infections and promote lung health.

 - Exercise more frequently, which can help your lungs function properly.

 - Improve indoor air quality.
-Use tools like indoor air filters and reduce pollutants like artificial fragrances, mold, and dust.
+Use tools such as indoor air filters and lower pollutants such as artificial fragrances, mold, and dust.

 Below are some frequently asked questions about lung capacity.

 Can you increase lung capacity with breathing exercises?

 Yes, diaphragmatic breathing and other types of breathing exercises can potentially help maintain or increase lung capacity in those without underlying lung conditions.
 Increasing physical activity can also help maintain lung function.